 An endowment fund is an institutional fund that, under the terms of a gift instrument, is not wholly expendable by the charity on a current basis.
-However, assets that are designated by the board of directors of the charity as an endowment fund for its own purposes are not subject to the rules applicable to endowment funds.
+However, assets that the governing board of the charity designates as an endowment fund for its own purposes are not subject to the rules applicable to endowment funds.